helium/HIP/0085-mobile-hex-coverage-limit.md

 None

 ## Deployment Impact:
 HIP 85 affects only Outdoor radios, and coverage from indoor radios will continue to earn Modeled Coverage Points based on HIP 74.

-New fields will need to be added into the Modeled Coverage Explorer to make Radio Hex Ranks and Heartbeat Streaks visible.
+Nova Labs will need to add new fields into the Modeled Coverage Explorer to make Radio Hex Ranks and Coverage Claim date visible.

 Further, a large amount of overlapping coverage exists within the MOBILE network.
 Deployers may have to find new locations for some or all of their radios in order for them to continue to earn modeled coverage points.